 Welcome to our guide on how to protect against the ZombieLoad attack.
-On this page, we give you all the information you need for making sure that your devices are protected against the ZombieLoad vulnerability.
+On this page, we give you all the antivirus and other information you need for making sure that your devices are protected against the ZombieLoad vulnerability.

 ZombieLoad affects Intel processors made since 2011, so if you have a device that uses an Intel processor, read on to find out how to protect it.